Nextk404/Basic-Calculator-Using-Methods-in-Java/README.md

 A bit about myself and the purpose for making this project
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------
 I am a  18 year old wannabe hacker who currently  resides in  AU .I  love programming and always eagerly excited  to learn about  about different technologies.
-I have created this program because i believe  it is a really cool beginner project to get your hands dirty when learning  a new language because you can incorporate all of the concepts you have learnt like classes, functions, variables, data types, conditions and so forth.
+I have created this program because i believe  it is a really cool beginner project to get your hands dirty when learning  a new language because you can incorporate all of the concepts you have learnt like classes, functions, variables, data types, conditions, loops and so forth.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Instructions for using program